Private Intensive for the Experienced Painter

 Do you consider yourself a landscape painter with some experience but feel you aren’t improving?
 Then this program is for you!
-Michael invites you to join him in a one-on-one experience in his New Mexico studio and in the field where he’ll work with you to improve your skill.
-After a preliminary consultation, he’ll create a custom program to bring your craft to the next level.
+I invite you to join me in a one-on-one experience in my New Mexico studio and in the field where I’ll work with you to improve your skill.
+After a preliminary consultation, I’ll create a custom program to bring your craft to the next level.
 Includes consultations after the program for three months.
-(You are responsible for your own meals and lodging.)

 - Payment may be made by check or Zelle.